Jlymoure25/fakestoreapp/SYNC-VERIFICATION.md

   ? '/fakestoreapp' : '';
 ```

-## ✅ CONFIRMATION
+**✅ CONFIRMATION**

-**The GitHub repository https://github.com/Jlymoure25/fakestoreapp and the live site https://jlymoure25.github.io/fakestoreapp/ are PERFECTLY SYNCHRONIZED.**
+**The GitHub repository https://github.com/Jlymoure25/fakestoreapp and the live site https://jlymoure25.github.io/fakestoreapp/ are working independently as intended.**

-### What You'll See on Both:
+### What You'll See:
 1. **Homepage** with "Welcome to the Fake Store"
-2. **GitHub Repository Button** linking back to the repo
+2. **Working GitHub Repository Button** that opens https://github.com/Jlymoure25/fakestoreapp in a new tab
-3. **Working Navigation** with hamburger menu
+3. **Functional Navigation** with hamburger menu
 4. **Product Listing** from FakeStore API
 5. **Responsive Design** on all devices
 6. **No 404 Errors** anywhere

+### Key Fix Applied:
+- ✅ GitHub repository button now uses `as="a"` prop for proper link functionality
+- ✅ Button opens repository in new tab without affecting current site
+- ✅ No synchronization conflicts between the two URLs

 ### All Features Working:
 - ✅ Homepage loads correctly